anshultaak/Readme/tst/Grafana.md

 ### Alerts
 * If you're using Grafana Alerting, then you can have alerts sent through a number of different alert notifiers, including PagerDuty, SMS, email, VictorOps, OpsGenie, or Slack.
 * Alert hooks allow you to create different notifiers with a bit of code if you prefer some other channels of communication.
 Visually define alert rules for your most important metrics.

+### Dashboard variables
+* Template variables allow you to create dashboards that can be reused for lots of different use cases.
+Values aren’t hard-coded with these templates, so for instance, if you have a production server and a test server, you can use the same dashboard for both.
+* Templating allows you to drill down into your data, say, from all data to North America data, down to Texas data, and beyond.
+You can also share these dashboards across teams within your organization—or if you create a great dashboard template for a popular data source, you can contribute it to the whole community to customize and use.